 The external width of the staircase is 802mm / 31,5 inch / 2,624 feet.

 The total weight of the staircase can be determined by multiplying the number of treads with 30kg (without riser) or 43kg (with riser).

-The staircase is delivered in raw loose parts without finish.
-It is up to the client to choose the desired finish: either to keep the raw appearance of the metal, to wax or to paint.
+The staircase is delivered in raw loose parts without finishing.
+It is up to the customer to choose the desired finish: either to keep the raw appearance of the metal, to wax, stain or paint.
 A (metal) wax or matt paint (anthracite grey or black) can be ordered and delivered with.